-Your second and forth years will allow you to take a generalised approach, blending different areas of environmental science as you see fit, or you can choose to specialise down one of four branches:
+Your second and third years will allow you to take a generalised approach, blending different areas of environmental science as you see fit, or you can choose to specialise down one of four branches:

 Our Environmental Science degrees provide excellent preparation for a wide variety of graduate employment sectors as well as further study.
 We have a range of research and industry partners and this ensures that students engage with the applications of environmental science beyond university.